 Purely hemp-based plastic and the products that go into producing it do not release C02.
 In fact, the more hemp plants we grow, the more C02 we can capture.
 For every ton of hemp that is grown, it can prevent as much as 1.6 tons of carbon from entering the atmosphere.

 Plastic is harmful to our health.
-In the US, around 93% of people over the age of 6 have been found to have traces of BPA in their body.
+In the US, around 93% of people over the age of 6 have been found to have traces of BPA in their bodies.
 This is a chemical that can change the way in which hormones are produced in the body.
 Along with this, it can lead to problems such as cancer and heart disease.

 Hemp is non-toxic which makes it a lot safer, particularly where it is used for storing food and liquids.

 Hemp plastic possesses the same level of versatility as standard plastic.
-This means that it can be moulded into almost any shape making it ideal for a wide range of uses.
+This means that it can be molded into almost any shape making it ideal for a wide range of uses.
 As it is versatile, we can use it to replace a huge array of items that we use on a daily basis.

 Hemp grows fast.
 Some varieties can reach up to 4 meters in height in 3 short months.
 During this time it requires little care other than water.
 An adaptable plant, hemp also can be grown in a wider range of conditions and soil types.